corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Overwrites the built-in Hydroponics Farms building (`building_hydroponics_farm`) in order for it to be upgradeable to Aquaponics Farms.
 Also overwrites the built-in Angler job (`angler`) so that any empire can work Angler jobs.

+Built for Stellaris version 3.4 "Cepheus."
+Not compatible with achievements.

 ## Known Issues

 Overriding a building, job, or trigger causes the game to log errors noting the overrides.
 Expect to see three lines in the error.log file like these: